Updater/Updater.github.io/README.md

 <a name="#extending_native_objects"/>
 ## Extending Native Objects

 Do not modify native objects.
+Ever.

 For example, do not modify `Array.prototype` to introduce `Array#forEach`.